yrmvgh/yiufcrawl/README.md

 ## Major modifications from the original DCSS

+### v1.2 (currently deployed)

+* Experience overhaul
+    * Monsters don't give experience
+    * One potion of experience is generated on the floor of each level
+        * except for safe floors: temple, trove, bazaar
+    * The player gains experience by:
+        * drinking a potion of experience
+        * entering a floor for the first time
+        * destroying altars (coming soon)
+    * A potion of experience is dropped by all uniques and player ghosts
+    * Since mummies can't drink potions, they get much more experience for entering a new floor
+    * The amount of experience gained by drinking a potion of experience is based on what level the potion was drunk on.
+        * Players are incentivized to go as deep as possible before drinking the experience potion, greatly increasing the danger.
+    * Monster super spawning is no longer needed for players who spend too much time in a level.
+Since experience scumming is no longer possible, we don't need it.

 ### v1.1 (currently deployed)

 * Better low health warnings, especially for new players